 A folio is a large book in which printed sheets are folded in half only once, creating two double-sided leaves or four pages.
 Folios were more expensive and far more prestigious than quartos.
 Shakespeare’s friendly rival Ben Jonson had previously published his own plays with his poems in a folio format book.
 The 1623 First Folio of Shakespeare, however, is the earliest folio consisting only of an author’s plays.

-Today, major print editions of the plays include the Arden, Riverside, Oxford, and Cambridge editions, as well as the current Folger editions, the most commonly used in American classrooms.
-The Folger Shakespeare Library offers Folger editions of the plays in print or digital formats, including downloadable, searchable Folger Digital Texts, which are available for free, and the Luminary Shakespeare apps.
-We also offer fully realized Folger Theatre audio recordings of some of the plays.
+Today, major print editions of the plays include the Arden, Riverside, Oxford, and Cambridge editions, as well as the Folger Shakespeare editions, the most commonly used in American classrooms.